Shanghai High School: College application

 Each year about 400 students graduate from Shanghai High School Local Division.
-Over 99% of the graduating class enter the rank one undergraduate(Chinese: 一类本科).
+Over 99% of the graduating class enter the rank one undergraduate (Chinese: 一类本科).
 Over 60% of the graduating class enter top national universities, such as Peking University, Tsinghua University, Shanghai Jiao Tong University, Fudan University and University of Hong Kong.
 Around 15% of the student body get admitted to renowned colleges in US, UK and Japan, including Harvard University, Stanford University, Wharton School of the University of Pennsylvania, Massachusetts Institute of Technology, and University of Cambridge.
 Of the students who have taken SAT tests, the average score of each class ranges from 2100 to 2200 (out of 2400), with the majority of them scoring over 2200.

+Notable people

+Alumni include over 100 provincial level or higher leaders, 29 People's Liberation Army generals, and 51 Chinese Academy of Sciences members.